Mon - Fri 8:00am - 4:00pm

 Children & 317 Vaccines Policy

 Since October 1, 2012, the Centers for Disease Control and Prevention (CDC) implemented changes to the vaccine Section 317 policy, which states that 317 vaccines may not be used for routine vaccination of any fully insured individual.
 Fully insured children are to be vaccinated through their insurance coverage.
-The Scott County Public Health Center has been proactive in assuring that childhood immunizations continue to be available and is currently working with a company to allow the billing of private health insurances.
+The Scott County Public Health Center has been proactive in assuring that childhood immunizations continue to be available.

 Children Vaccine Exemptions